 Yes, need not to marinate or season the Cod in advance, if you have gotten the fresh portion.
 Don’t even need to wash with salted or vinegared water, simply rinse it with tap water, you may cook the Cod straight with the simplest method!

 Last but not least, Happy New Year 2013!
-Today’s 1st Jan 2013, the new year, also the 3-month birthda of my precious little one!
-If it happens to be the same birthday of your precious one, let’s celebrate this joyous day together over the net… Hehehe.
-And, to you, the confinement new mummy, don’t frown over the confinement restrictions… enjoy this special period, k (smile)!
+Today’s 1st Jan 2013, the new year, let’s celebrate this joyous day together over my virtual dishes here!
+And, to you, the confinement new mummy, don’t frown over the confinement restrictions… just enjoy this special period!

 1 Cod fish fillet (about 250gram) 80 gram of old ginger, peeled and finely shredded